 1.5) Space as an interval to indicate an extension between two or more bodies far apart, was used 3 times — in 3.2.6; 3.3.1; 10.4.1 —, as when Vitruvius speaks about the extension that must be left in between the structures of a temple or in between the columns: such is the meaning of ‘spatiis intercolumniorum’ translated by the English author as ‘intercolumniations’, that is, the distance between columns (3.3.1).

-In all of the cases we have examined so far, we can say that behind the term ‘spatium’-as-space we find the idea of a simple distance, extension or interval either that distance, extension or interval is understood as a denotative or connotative entity.
-Denotative distances, as well as geometrical and astronomical distances, extensions and intervals, are the most immediate conceptualizations that the term space can describe (this is the Greek origin of the term space as spadion/stadion after all — see the article Back to the Origins of Space and Place).
-The simple idea of extension is so powerfully and comprehensibly described by the term space that the very term space was often used by Vitruvius to denote a temporal extension, duration or interval of time:
+In all the cases we’ve examined so far, we can say that behind the term ‘spatium’-as-space we find the idea of a simple distance, extension, or interval whether that distance, extension, or interval is understood as a denotative or connotative entity.
+Denotative distances, as well as geometrical and astronomical distances, extensions and intervals, are the most immediate conceptualizations that the term space can describe (this is reflected the Greek origin of the term space as spadion/stadion after all — see the article Back to the Origins of Space and Place).
+The simple idea of a linear, continuous extension is so powerfully and comprehensibly conveyed by the term space that the very term space was often used by Vitruvius to denote a temporal extension, duration, or interval of time:

-To make a first recognition, space as a ‘simple’ extension, distance or interval (1D) to describe a real (denotative) or figurative (connotative) situation was used 48 times.
-To such number, we have to add the times ‘space’ was used to describe a temporal extension: 14 times.
-This makes a grand total of 62 times: in the Latin text ‘De Architectura’, 62 times out of 114, the term ‘spatium’-as-space can be interpreted as a simple — one-dimensional — extension, either that extension is spatial or temporal.
+As a first summary, space as a ‘simple’ extension, distance, or interval (1D) to describe a real or figurative situation was used 48 times.
+To this number, we must add 14 instances where ‘space’ referred to a temporal (linear) extension.
+This makes a grand total of 62 times: in the Latin text ‘De Architectura’, 62 times out of 114, the term ‘spatium’-as-space can be interpreted as a simple one-dimensional extension, either spatial or temporal.

-Besides using the term ‘spatium’ to communicate the idea of a simple extension, distance, interval or temporal duration, independently of the fact that that conceptualization can be applied to astronomical, geographical, architectural, geometrical or to other contexts, Vitruvius often uses the term ‘spatium’-as-space to denote something more complex and richer than a simple extension: he also uses that term to refer to areas or regions.
-Then ‘spatium’-as-space is a very useful word to describe two-dimensional areas, surfaces, regions, etc. (2D), other than simple extensions (1D).
-These are the cases I’m referring to:
+Besides using the term ‘spatium’ to convey the idea of a simple extension, distance, interval, or temporal duration, independently of the fact that that conceptualization is applied to astronomical, geographical, architectural, geometrical or to other contexts, Vitruvius often employs the term ‘spatium’-as-space to denote something more complex and richer than a simple extension, referring to areas or regions.
+Then the term ‘spatium’-as-space is particularly useful for describing two-dimensional areas, surfaces, regions, etc. (2D), as opposed to simple extensions (1D).
+These are the specific cases I am referring to:

-2) Space as area, surface or region referred to the description of things, objects or physical bodies — like a building or a clock — was used 15 times in the following passages: 2.1.42; 2.8.171; 2.8.172; 4.3.81; 4.3.82; 4.7.2; 5.5.12; 5.6.8; 6.3.10; 9.8.12; 9.8.141; 9.8.142; 9.8.143; 9.8.15; 10.4.2.
-As an example of this kind of interpretation of the term ‘spatium’-as-space in two-dimensional sense, I take the following passage: ‘conlocantur in estremis partibus earum supra alterae transversae, quae circomcludunt medium spatium habitationis, that is, ‘and then (they) place above these (trees) another pair of trees, resting on the ends of the former and at right angles with them.
+2) Space as an area, surface or region referred to the description of things, objects or physical bodies — like a building or a clock — was used a total of 15 times, in the following passages: 2.1.42; 2.8.171; 2.8.172; 4.3.81; 4.3.82; 4.7.2; 5.5.12; 5.6.8; 6.3.10; 9.8.12; 9.8.141; 9.8.142; 9.8.143; 9.8.15; 10.4.2.
+As an example of this kind of interpretation of the term ‘spatium’-as-space in a two-dimensional sense, I cite the following passage: ‘conlocantur in extremis partibus earum supra alterae transversae, quae circomcludunt medium spatium habitationis, which means, ‘and then (they) place above these (trees) another pair of trees, resting on the ends of the former and at right angles with them.
 These four trees enclose the space for the dwelling’ (2.1.42).
-By reading this passage in the appropriate context — see also the passage 2.1.41,which directly precedes this one (trans: ‘they lay down entire trees flat on the ground to the right and the left, leaving between them a space to suit the length of the trees’) — I believe few doubts can arise in the interpretation of the space for dwelling as a specific portion of the ground or of the floor (2D) rather than as a three-dimensional expanse in a modern sense.
+By reading this passage in the appropriate context — see also the passage 2.1.41, which directly precedes this one (trans: ‘they lay down entire trees flat on the ground to the right and the left, leaving between them a space to suit the length of the trees’) — I believe few doubts can arise in interpreting the space for dwelling as a specific portion of the ground or of the floor (2D) rather than as a three-dimensional expanse (3D) in the modern or contemporary sense we are now used to (see also Image 6, below).

 It seems to me, this connotation of space is somewhat different from the previous one (2.1.42) and the others, which follow:

-2.2) Space as astronomical region was used 11 times, in the following passages: 1.6.8; 6.6.6; 9.1.61; 9.1.62; 9.1.63; 9.1.8; 9.1.9; 9.1.10; 9.2.2; 9.3.1; 9.8.10.
-I take the following passage as example: ‘Sol autem signi spatium, quod est duodecuma pars mundi, mense vertente vadens transit’ that is, according to the English translation: ‘The sun takes a full month to move across the space of one sign, that is, one twelfth of the firmament’ (9.6.61).
-To properly consider this kind of interpretation of the term spatium-space within its astronomical context, we have to remark that the cosmological model acknowledged at the time of Vitruvius — that is the Aristotelian Cosmology — was made of concentric spheres revolving around a central sphere — the Earth — and that on the surface of each sphere heavenly bodies moved with perfect circular trajectories: on this basic model, the astronomical models of antiquity were conformed, specifically the model of Ptolemy (I’ve spoken about that in the article Space and Place: A Scientific History – Part One, see Image 10); then, the spatium-space Vitruvius speaks about is a portion of the surface of a sphere on which the stars, composing the twelve signs of the zodiac, were thought to be located.
+2.2) Space as an astronomical region was used 11 times, in the following passages: 1.6.8; 6.6.6; 9.1.61; 9.1.62; 9.1.63; 9.1.8; 9.1.9; 9.1.10; 9.2.2; 9.3.1; 9.8.10.
+I’ll use the following passage as an example: ‘Sol autem signi spatium, quod est duodecuma pars mundi, mense vertente vadens transit’ which translates to ‘The sun takes a full month to move across the space of one sign, that is, one twelfth of the firmament’ (9.6.61).
+To properly consider this kind of interpretation of the term spatium-space within its astronomical context, we must note that the cosmological model prevalent during Vitruvius’s time — the Aristotelian model — consisted of concentric spheres revolving around a central sphere, the Earth, with heavenly bodies moving in perfect circular trajectories on the surface of each sphere; this basic model was the foundation for ancient astronomical models, including Ptolemy’s model (which I discussed in the article Space and Place: A Scientific History – Part One, see Image 10).
+Therefore, the space-spatium Vitruvius refers to is a portion of the surface of a sphere where the stars, comprising the twelve signs of the zodiac, were thought to be located.
 What is the surface of a sphere if not a two-dimensional region?
-Remember the ultimate problem we are dealing about, is not the existence of a multidimensional extensive (as well as intensive) character of the Cosmos — which we, modern people, take for granted —, but the way man understands and describes it, the names that were given to it, through the different epochs, by different people.
-Of course, this is not a semantic question only: behind the adoption of a term or another, behind one description or the other, there are different ontological and epistemological perspectives and a different cosmology, in the end.
-Concepts of space and place are inherently connected to such ultimate questions, or visions of the world: that’s why it is important the way we understand and use those notions: they express our ultimate understanding of the phenomena of the world.
+We must remember that the ultimate issue at hand is not the existence of a multidimensional extensive (as well as intensive) character of the Cosmos — which we, modern people, take for granted —, but how humanity has understood and described it throughout history, the names given to it in different epochs by different people.
+This is not merely a semantic question, as the adoption of a particular term or description is rooted in distinct ontological and epistemological perspectives and cosmologies.
+The concepts of space and place are inherently tied to these fundamental questions or worldviews, which is why it’s essential to understand and use these notions correctly, as they reflect our ultimate understanding of the world’s phenomena.

-2.3) Space as a geographical region was used 4 times throughout the text in the following passages: 1.6.9; 6.1.1; 6.1.6; 6.1.10.
-Example: ‘veros inter spatium totius orbis terrarum regionesque medio mundi populus Romanus possidet fines’ that is, ‘the truly perfect territory, situated under the middle of the heaven, and having on each side the entire extent of the world and its countries, is that which is occupied by the Roman people’ (6.1.10).
+2.3) Space as a geographical region was used 4 times, in the following passages: 1.6.9; 6.1.1; 6.1.6; 6.1.10.
+Example: ‘veros inter spatium totius orbis terrarum regionesque medio mundi populus Romanus possidet fines’ which means, ‘the truly perfect territory, situated under the middle of the heaven, and having on each side the entire extent of the world and its countries, is that which is occupied by the Roman people’ (6.1.10).

-Now, we can make a second recognition of the text: we have just interpreted spatium-as-space by way of two-dimensional extensions (2D) — area, region, or surface — 41 times out of 114.
-If we sum the times the word ‘spatium’- space was used as a simple extension — 62 times — to the times ‘spatium’-space was used as a two-dimensional extension, area, surface or region, — 41 times — that makes a grand total of 103 times out of 114.
-There are certainly cases where the interpretation is ambiguous but, to me, in the overall, those numbers remain quite impressive: today, when we speak about space, almost everybody understands it as a three-dimensional (or four-dimensional) arena where things happen and bodies are located (an immersive arena or space, that is a background space); its understanding as a two-dimensional region, portion or area or, even less, its understanding as a simple distance or extension is considerably minor in number; in our talks, we instinctively and instantaneously associate space to the idea of three dimensions.
+We can now make a second summary: we have just interpreted spatium-as-space in terms of two-dimensional extensions (2D) — area, region, or surface — 41 times out of 114.
+If we combine the times the word ‘spatium’-space was used as a simple extension (62 times) with those where ‘spatium’-space was used as a two-dimensional extension, area, surface, or region (41 times), we get a grand total of 103 times out of 114.
+While there are certainly cases where the interpretation is ambiguous, to me, the numbers remain quite impressive overall: today, when we discuss space, almost everyone instinctively understands it as a three-dimensional arena where events occur and things or bodies are located (an immersive arena or space, that is a background space), rather than as a two-dimensional region or simple distance; in our conversations, we automatically associate space with the idea of three dimensions.
 Then, when does this latter conceptualization of space emerge?
-It seems to me, the prevailing tendency of this study is consistent with the idea that the conceptualization of space as a complex (multidimensional) object, comes certainly after the Greek and Roman classical period.
-Either this ‘object’ —space — is conceived of as ideal or physical, I believe that the conceptualization of space as a three-dimensional medium is closer to our times rather than to the time of Vitruvius.
-This is another convergent proof that the hypothesis that we have to wait for Descartes and Newton to have an understanding of space as a fully-fledged three-dimensional notion is well-grounded.
+In my opinion, this study suggests that the conceptualization of space as a complex (multidimensional) object comes certainly after the Greek and Roman classical period.
+Whether this ‘object’ — space — is viewed as ideal or physical, I believe that the conceptualization of space as a three-dimensional medium is closer to our times rather than to the time of Vitruvius.
+This serves as further proof that the hypothesis — that we had to wait for Descartes and Newton to develop a fully-fledged three-dimensional understanding of space — is well-founded.

-Up to now, we have seen the many different circumstances —103 out of 114 — in which the term spatium-space was used to express the idea of one-dimensional extensions (either spatial or temporal extensions), or two-dimensional extensions, such as an area, surface or region.
-The introduction of the notion of ‘spatium’-space to connote a geometrical region, also introduces the important question of ‘architectural space’ and consequently the more general question of space understood as a three-dimensional expanse — the immersive arena for objects and bodies.
-As I have repeatedly stated, for the architect as well as for the man in the street of the present time, it is an obvious fact to understand space as an expanse in three-dimensional sense (either physical or ideal).
-From a first recognition, we discarded the interpretation of 3D space as an astronomical hypothesis because of the prevailing cosmological model in vogue at the time of Vitruvius.
-Moreover, we also have to remember that before Descartes, Euclidean geometry, on which that cosmological model was conformed, was exclusively a two dimensional kind of geometry consisting of axioms and postulates dealing with the position of elements like points, lines, angles, or shapes like triangles, circles and the likes.
-There was no idea of space as a containing or referential entity within the domain of Euclidean geometry before Descartes.
-Then, now, the question we are approaching is the following one: is it possible to attribute to Vitruvius some kind of three-dimensional understanding of spatium-space (in the modern sense) for the remaining cases we have to analyse?
-Or is such interpretation our own interpretation, therefore a sort of anachronism?
+So far, we have observed that the term space-spatium has been used in 103 out of 114 instances to describe one-dimensional extensions, whether spatial or temporal, or two-dimensional extensions, such as an area, surface, or region.
+The introduction of the concept of space-spatium referring to a geometrical region, raises the important question of ‘architectural space’ and, more broadly, space as a three-dimensional expanse — the immersive arena for objects and bodies.
+As I have often said, it is an obvious fact for both architects and ordinary people today that space can be understood as a three-dimensional expanse, whether physical or ideal.
+Initially, we rejected the idea of 3D space as an astronomical hypothesis due to the prevailing cosmological model popular during Vitruvius’ time.
+Additionally, it is essential to recall that prior to Descartes, Euclidean geometry, the basis of that cosmological model, was strictly a two-dimensional system comprising axioms and postulates that focused on the position of elements such as points, lines, angles, and shapes like triangles and circles.
+There was no idea of space as a containing entity within the domain of Euclidean geometry before Descartes.
+Then, the question we are now approaching is the following one: is it possible to attribute to Vitruvius some kind of three-dimensional understanding of spatium-space (as in the modern sense) in the remaining cases we need to analyze?
+Or is such an interpretation merely our own, and thus a kind of anachronism?

-Before introducing this possibility, we have to go back to a passage in the text where Vitruvius speaks about how to set up the proportions for the private house: ‘Igitur statuenda est primum ratio symmetriarum, [a qua sumatur sine dubitatione commutatio] deinde explicetur operis futuri locorum imum spatium longitudinis (et latitudinis)’, that is, in English: ‘hence, the first thing to settle is the standard of symmetry, from which we need not hesitate to vary.
+Before exploring this possibility, let’s revisit a passage in the text where Vitruvius discusses how establish proportions for a private house: ‘Igitur statuenda est primum ratio symmetriarum, [a qua sumatur sine dubitatione commutatio] deinde explicetur operis futuri locorum imum spatium longitudinis (et latitudinis)’, which translates to English as: ‘hence, the first thing to settle is the standard of symmetry, from which we need not hesitate to vary.
 Then, lay out the ground lines of the length and breadth of the work proposed’ (6.2.5).
 Here, the term ‘spatium’ clearly defines architectural space as the two dimensions — ‘longitudinis et latitudinis’ — which make up an area or surface on a plan, or on the ground (floor).
-No doubt: in this case, the ‘space’ of architecture is limited to a generic two-dimensional region on the ground — ‘the ground lines of the length and breadth’ —, that is, an area or surface.
+Undoubtedly, in this case, the ‘space’ of architecture is confined to a generic two-dimensional area on the ground, specifically ‘the ground lines of the length and breadth’, which is essentially a surface or area.

-Another important passage, to read in combination with the one we have just analysed, is the following one: ‘… uti nullum parietem tangant circaque habeant locum vacuum et ab summo capite spatium’, that is, ‘… in such a way that they (the bronze vessels) nowhere touch the wall, but have a clear space all round them and room over their tops’ (5.5.1).
-Apart from the English translation, which I consider a weak translation, Vitruvius literally describes as ‘place’ (!) free from objects and obstacles — locum vacuum — the area on the floor all around the bronze vessels, while he uses the term ‘spatium’ to refer to the vertical extent over those vessels – ‘ab summo capite spatium’.
-In this circumstance, it seems for Vitruvius the two dimensions on the horizontal plan have a different character, or connotation, from the vertical dimension: that’s why he uses two different words — ‘locum vacuum’ and ‘spatium’ — to describe what he could have described using just one word — spatium-as-space — had he understood space the same way we understand it now (as a matter of fact this is exactly what the Italian translator does — ‘… senza che – i vasi di bronzo – siano a contatto con qualche parete, ma abbiano piuttosto uno spazio vuoto tutt’ attorno e sopra’ — that is, he used just one term: space-spazio).[10]
+Another important passage to read in conjunction with the one we’ve just analyzed is the following one: ‘… uti nullum parietem tangant circaque habeant locum vacuum et ab summo capite spatium’, which translates to ‘… in such a way that they (the bronze vessels) nowhere touch the wall, but have a clear space all round them and room over their tops’ (5.5.1).
+Apart from the English translation, which I consider a weak translation, Vitruvius literally describes the area around the bronze vessels on the floor as ‘locum vacuum’, that is, a place free from objects and obstacles; while he uses the term ‘spatium’ to refer to the vertical extent above those vessels — ‘ab summo capite spatium’.
+This distinction suggests that, for Vitruvius, the horizontal dimensions have a different character or connotation than the vertical dimension, which is why he uses two different words — ‘locum vacuum’ and ‘spatium’ — to describe what could have been described with just one word — spatium-as-space — had he understood space the same way we understand it now (indeed, this is exactly what the Italian translator does — ‘… senza che i vasi di bronzo siano a contatto con qualche parete, ma abbiano piuttosto uno spazio vuoto tutt’ attorno e sopra’ — that is, he used just one term: space-spazio).[10]
 After all, for a modern man, what is an empty place if not a space?
-The fact that Vitruvius considers the three spatial dimensions disjoined (2 horizontal dimensions described as ‘locuum vacuum’ + 1 vertical dimension described as ‘spatium’ ) means that he hasn’t probably already developed an organic or fully-fledged idea of space, understood as single entity or system made up by the three integrated dimensions, like the one we possess.
-This is all the more so if we consider that there are other occasions in the text where Vitruvius generically describes a horizontal region as space/’spatium’ (it suffices to see the previous quotation 6.2.5); in this case, since he has to speak of the three dimensions at the same moment within the same passage, instead of using the same term ‘spatium’, to avoid confusion, he uses the proposition ‘locuum vacuum’ to define the two horizontal dimensions and ‘spatium’ to define the vertical dimension (at this regards it is evident the legacy from the old Greek ‘stadion’ — from which the Latin ‘spatium’ derives — as the well-known unit of measurement especially used to define vertical or astronomical distances, like the distance from the Earth to the Sun or to the Moon).
+The fact that Vitruvius treats the three spatial dimensions as separate (two horizontal dimensions described as ‘locuum vacuum’ and one vertical dimension described as ‘spatium’) suggests that he may not have had a fully developed concept of space as a single, integrated entity comprising all three dimensions, as we do today.
+This interpretation is further supported by instances in the text where Vitruvius uses the term space-spatium to describe a horizontal region (as seen in the previous quotation 6.2.5).
+In this passage, since he is discussing all three dimensions at the same moment, instead of using the same term ‘spatium’, he uses the proposition ‘locuum vacuum’ to define the two horizontal dimensions and ‘spatium’ to define the vertical dimension (in this regard, it is evident the legacy of the ancient Greek ‘stadion’ — from which the Latin ‘spatium’ is derived — as the well-known unit of measurement especially used to define vertical or astronomical distances, like the distance from the Earth to the Sun or to the Moon — I redirect readers to the article Back to the Origins of Space and Place).

-Similar to the passage we have just analysed, but even more ambiguous in its interpretation, there is another passage where the term ‘spatium’-space is in the middle ground between a region and a vertical dimension/extension (see the excerpt 5.9.5, in the section below); it is precisely from such an ambiguous situation that, with a leap of imagination, Vitruvius could have been put in the right direction to imagine spatium-space as a three-dimensional notion in a modern sense.
-This can be the suggestion of a modern mind which has a natural bias for three-dimensional space, but, it seems to me, the following situations, described by Vitruvius by means of the term ‘spatium’-space, have a flavour which is somewhat different from the interpretations of space we have analysed so far:
+Similar to the passage we have just analyzed, but even more ambiguous, another passage features the term ‘spatium’-space is in the middle ground between a region and a vertical dimension/extension (see excerpt 5.9.5, in the section below); it is precisely this ambiguity that could have inspired Vitruvius, with a leap of imagination, to envision space-spatium as a three-dimensional concept in a modern sense.
+This may seem like a suggestion influenced by a modern mind biased towards three-dimensional space, but to me, the situations Vitruvius describes using the term space have a distinct flavor, differing from the interpretations of space we’ve analyzed so far:

-3) Space as an expanse, (also in architectural sense) in the following two passages: ‘Media vero spatia, quae erunt subdiu inter porticus, adornanda viridibus videntur’, that is, ‘the space in the middle, between the colonnades and open to the sky, ought to be embellished with green things’ (5.9.5).
-Or again: ‘ita enim erit vectiario spatium expeditum’, that is ‘… which will give the lever man a convenient amount of space’ (6.6.3).
-The passage 5.9.5 might suggest the close relation between architecture, the concept of space, and the possibility to assign space a three-dimensional sense (in addition to the already analysed one-dimensional and two-dimensional senses) by drawing together the 3 different dimensions that Vitruvius described separately in 5.5.1; a sort of dimensional ‘upgrade’ to the conceptualization of space: from a simple dimensional or two-dimensional understanding of the term to a three-dimensional fully-fledged conception, where the three extensions (two horizontal, one vertical) are fused together into a new integrated entity.
+3) Space as an expanse, (also in architectural sense) in the following two passages: ‘Media vero spatia, quae erunt subdiu inter porticus, adornanda viridibus videntur’, which means, ‘the space in the middle, between the colonnades and open to the sky, ought to be embellished with green things’ (5.9.5).
+Or again: ‘ita enim erit vectiario spatium expeditum’, which means ‘… which will give the lever man a convenient amount of space’ (6.6.3).
+Passage 5.9.5 might suggest a close relationship between architecture, the concept of space, and the possibility of assigning space a three-dimensional sense (in addition to the cases already analysed suggesting one-dimensional and two-dimensional senses) by integrating the three dimensions described separately by Vitruvius in 5.5.1; this would represent a dimensional ‘upgrade’ in the conceptualization of space from a simple one- or two-dimensional understanding to a three-dimensional conception, where the three extensions (two horizontal, one vertical) are unified into a new entity.

-As a matter of fact, apart from the specific interpretation of that single passage in Vitruvius’s text (5.9.5), this is a hypothetical possibility that I see for architects of the Roman period, or the subsequent epochs: the possibility to envision before than others the deep entanglement between the dimensions of height, depth and width, which, taken together, make up space as a congruent structure, a coherent system of dimensions allowing for a spatial understanding of the world in a three-dimensional sense.
-It is true that philosophers and physicists or mathematicians/geometers investigated the fundamental spatial/placial nature of reality for the sake of knowledge, since the origins of Western Thought; but, architects, in their daily routines in between geometrical drawings and actual constructions, in between theory and practice, more than others had the possibility to stay in close touch with those three extensions/dimensions, which they had in front of their eyes and nose every day in their working activities (I’ve also spoken about that in the Preliminary Notes, with respect to the role that architects had in the elaboration of the linear perspective, a three-dimensional representation of space).
-However, I’m also well aware that one thing is to have something in front of our nose, another thing is to attribute that ‘something’ a certain meaning or, even more difficult, an unforeseen or an unexpected meaning.
-I experienced this fact first-hand: when I was an undergraduate student I soon learned that architecture was a question of space, by reading a number of books; yet to understand what that really meant was something different; I like to compare the precise moment in which I really understood what space meant for architecture to the precise moment in which Paul Klee really understood what colour meant for painting:[11] it was an enlightening experience, a sort of epiphany, which has almost nothing to do with what we have in front of our nose; it is as if our perspective is turned upside down in a blink of an eye, and we start seeing what we didn’t see until that moment.
-It’s not easy to see space.
-Eureka!
+In fact, aside from the specific interpretation of that single passage in Vitruvius’s text (5.9.5), this is a hypothetical possibility for architects of the Roman period and the subsequent epochs: they could have envisioned before others the deep connection between the dimensions of height, depth, and width, which, taken together, form a coherent system of dimensions that enable a three-dimensional understanding of the world.
+It is true that philosophers, physicists, and mathematicians/geometers have explored the fundamental spatial/placial nature of reality since the origins of Western Thought, but architects, with their daily involvement in geometrical drawings and actual constructions in between theory and practice, the ideal and the physical, more than others have had a unique opportunity to stay in close touch with the three extensions/dimensions, which they had in front of their eyes and nose every day in their working activities (as I mentioned in the Preliminary Notes, architects played a significant role in developing linear perspective, a three-dimensional representation of space).
+However, I’m also well aware that having something right in front of us is one thing, but attributing a certain meaning to it, or even an unforeseen or unexpected one, is quite another.
+I experienced this first-hand as an undergraduate student.
+I read several books on architecture and discovered it was a question of space, but understanding what that truly meant was a different story.
+I compare the moment I finally grasped the significance of space in architecture to Paul Klee’s epiphany about the role of color in painting:[11] it was a revelatory experience, a kind of epiphany that had little to do with what we have in front of us; it is as if our perspective is turned upside down in the blink of an eye, and we begin to see what had been invisible until then.
+It’s not easy to ‘see’ space… Eureka!

-There are other ambiguous passages concerning the interpretation of the term space-spatium in the text, but, in the overall, they do not change the tendency we have seen so far with respect to its interpretation as a one-dimensional or two-dimensional entity.
+In addition to the passages mentioned, there are other ambiguous passages in the text concerning the interpretation of the term space-spatium, but they do not alter the overall trend of interpreting it as a one-dimensional or two-dimensional entity.

 3.1) Space as a figurative gap or cavity referred to existing objects or material, was used 9 times in the following passages: 2.1.5; 2.9.142; 4.2.4; 5.1.7; 5.12.3; 6.3.41; 10.8.2; 10.8.5; 10.11.2.
 Example: ‘aere implent spatia modiolorum’ that is‘filling the interiors (of the cymbals) with air’ (10.8.5).